noncent/htaccess-best-web-security-practices/README.md

+# Better HTACCESS Better Website Security
-# htaccess best web security practices, a better htaccess code
+### htaccess best web security practices, a better htaccess code

+Hi Folks,

-Hi Folks, This is the htaccess settings to use within your application.
-No one can assure you that any Settings could make an Application 100% Safe.
-But we can make it much.. much.. much tedious &amp; hard to break.... :) So let them work...
+This is the htaccess settings to use within your application.
+No one can assure you that any settings could make your application 100% safe.
+But we can make it much.. much.. much tedious &amp; hard to break.... :)

+So let them work...

 ```sh
 # =-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=